rifat-two-eight/app-karbar/README.md

 ## Project Purpose

-The purpose of **Mission-9** is to showcase a full-stack web application that includes:
+The purpose of **App Karbar** is to showcase a full-stack web application that includes:

 - Firebase authentication
 - Protected routes (e.g., App Details, Profile)